-- Each special area of podiatric medical practice is defined by CPME and shall be characterized by the recognition of only one specialty board.
-(Standard 2.1.) - Applicant boards seeking initial recognition shall be represented by a sponsoring organization whose membership is reflective of the proposed specialty.
-(Standard 2.2.) - An organization must be in existence for a minimum of three years before bringing forth a proposal to seek recognition as a specialty board and must submit valid evidence that the specialty area - (a) contributes to new knowledge in the field - (b) actively contributes to professional education - (c) actively contributes to the research needs of the profession and - (d) demonstrates the specialty services would not be satisfactorily met except for - the contributions of the specialty applicant (Standard 2.3.) - The sponsoring organization shall establish the applicant board as an independent entity whose sole purpose is certification.
-(Standard 2.4.) - The applicant board seeking recognition by the CPME must require advanced knowledge and skills that - (a) are separate and distinct from a currently recognized specialty - (b) cannot be accommodated through minimal modifications of a current specialty board - (c) directly benefit some aspect of clinical patient care and - (d) demonstrate the special knowledge and skills required for practice of the specialty to protect the health and welfare of the public (Standard 2.5.) - The applicant board shall contribute to the development of postgraduate educational programs associated with a new specialty.
+- Applicant boards seeking initial recognition shall be represented by a sponsoring organization whose membership is reflective of the proposed specialty.
+(Standard 2.1.) - An organization must be in existence for a minimum of three years before bringing forth a proposal to seek recognition as a specialty board and must submit valid evidence that the specialty area: - a. contributes to new knowledge in the field; - b. actively contributes to professional education; - c. actively contributes to the research needs of the profession; and - d. demonstrates the specialty services would not be satisfactorily met except for the contributions of the specialty applicant.
+(Standard 2.2) - The sponsoring organization shall establish the applicant board as an independent entity whose sole purpose is certification.
+(Standard 2.3.) - The applicant board seeking recognition by the CPME must require advanced knowledge and skills that: - a. are separate and distinct from a currently recognized specialty; - b. cannot be accommodated through minimal modifications of a current specialty board; - c. directly benefit some aspect of clinical patient care; and - d. demonstrate the special knowledge and skills required for practice of the specialty to protect the health and welfare of the public.
+(Standard 2.4.) - The applicant board shall contribute to the development of postgraduate educational programs associated with a new specialty.
+(Standard 2.5.) - Each special area of podiatric medical practice shall be characterized by the recognition of only one specialty board.
 (Standard 2.6.) - Certification shall be within the scope of the applicant board.
-(Standard 2.7.) - Establish procedures for allowing the certification (without examination) of individuals who have been involved in the development of the special area of podiatric medical practice, i.e., the "founders".
+(Standard 2.7.) - The applicant board shall establish a process for allowing the certification (without examination) of individuals who have been involved in the development of the special area of podiatric medical practice, i.e., the "founders."
 These individuals shall not have longer than one year to apply for certification.
 (Standard 3.1.)